The Bursary Fund

-Parents/guardians whose combined income is less than £25,000 can expect to receive a 100% bursary, whilst those with a combined income of over £65,000 are unlikely to qualify for assistance.
-Further information may be found on the website and in the bursary policy. https://www.lehs.org.uk/assistance-with-fees2/11372.html
+Parents/guardians whose combined income is less than £40,000 can expect to receive a 100% bursary, whilst those with a combined income of over £90,000 are unlikely to qualify for assistance.
+Please note that other income or non-income wealth may be taken into consideration, so the decision is not based on income alone.

 How many girls receive bursaries?

 Although the number varies from year to year, approximately 50 pupils benefit from bursaries each year, with the majority being full bursaries.

 A financial disclosure form must be completed, together with supporting documentation.
 An external agency then reviews it, visits the parents at their home and prepares a report summarising the family’s financial situation.
 The Director of Finance in turn reviews each application and report prepared by the external agency.

 Do bursary holders get help with the cost of uniform, trips etc.?

 Bursary holders receive relief in the same percentage as their bursary award for lunches, coaches to and from school, curriculum trips, uniform and iPads.
 If they have a 100% bursary, then 100% of these additional costs will be met.

 What happens if a family’s financial circumstances change?